E.T. the Extra-Terrestrial

 Profanity

-There is very mild language used infrequently, such as 'damn' or 'hell', typically in moments of stress.
+There is very mild language used infrequently.
+You might hear 'damn' used in a moment of frustration.

 Alcohol, Drugs & Smoking